In order to be successful in the stock market, it’s important to have a plan.

 Think of it this way- your mission and purpose is your ‘Why’ and your goals are your shorter-term targets.

-For example, when you first begin, rather than aim for ridiculously high returns and place all that pressure on yourself, it may be to complete a trading course to learn all you can, then your next goal may be to then begin trading live.
+For example, when you first begin, rather than aim for ridiculously high returns and place all that pressure on yourself, it may be to complete an investing/trading course to learn all you can, then your next goal may be to then begin investing and trading.

 It is by taking these little steps that you will eventually achieve your ultimate purpose.